 - Financial: being able to pass on usage-based CSP services

 CloudBilling focuses on the latter point.
-Last week in Toronto, it was reaffirmed for us that this is a pain point for CSP partners.
-We had conversations with large and not so large partners from different countries and all of them are on the eve of making the transition to a Cloud Solutions organisation.
+Last week in Toronto, it was reaffirmed to us that this is a pain point for CSP partners.
+We had conversations with large and not-so-large partners from different countries and all of them are on the eve of making the transition to a Cloud Solutions organization.

-We are able to help them address the key issue: creating billing hygiene, getting the basics right.
-But where we can really make a difference longer term in the CSP market are the insights we deliver into the financial dynamics of your cloud business and the ability to act accordingly.
-Imagine all the things you could do with all the revenue and margin data we collect in real time.
+We are able to help them address the key issue: creating billing hygiene, and getting the basics right.
+But where we can really make a difference long term in the CSP market are the insights we deliver into the financial dynamics of your cloud business and the ability to act accordingly.
+Imagine all the things you could do with all the revenue and margin data we collect in real-time.

 For now, we look back on the past week in Toronto with full satisfaction.
 Besides the number of meetings and interesting conversations we had, we mainly had a lot of fun.